 A Complaint is an allegation that a registered entity has violated a Reliability Standard.
-A Complaint can be submitted directly to SERC or NERC.
-If a Complaint is made, SERC is notified and must determine whether there is sufficient basis for a Compliance Investigation.
+A Complaint can be submitted directly to NERC and will be shared with SERC if it involves a registered entity in the SERC Region.
+If such a Complaint is made, SERC is notified and must determine whether there is sufficient basis for a Compliance Investigation.

 A complaint may be submitted directly to NERC for these reasons:

 - The complainant specifically requests NERC to conduct the review of the Complaint.